top of page

 ZOE MCBRIDE.png

 My name is Zoe McBride.
-I am excited to be coaching at Prairie this year.
-I played all 4 years of my highschool career at Prairie and I am so excited to be back and on the coaching side now.
-I played club volleyball for 5 years at OJVA and Athena Volleyball Club before graduating highschool in 2018.
+I am excited to get started on my second year of coaching in 2024.
+I played all 4 years of my high school career at Prairie and I am so excited to be back and on the coaching side now.
+I played club volleyball for 5 years at OJVA and Athena Volleyball Club before graduating high school in 2018.
 I then played 5 years of D1 volleyball.
 I played 2 years at Morgan State University in Baltimore MD, where I was named Player of the Year and named to the MEAC Conference All-time top 50 team.
 I then transferred and finished my last 3 years playing at Portland State University where I graduated with a degree in Business.
 I am currently getting my second degree in Radiology.
 While in college I coached at many camps and helped out with club teams.
-This will be my official second year of coaching between club and highschool.
+This will be my official second year of coaching between club and high school.
 I am excited to teach your girls more about the sport of volleyball as well as see them grow as people on and off of the court.
 I am thrilled to be coaching at a program that I played at and that has such strong values and roots to help build not just great volleyball players but great people too.

 TAYLOR JUDAH.png